Sofia Carson discography

-American singer and actress Sofia Carson has released one studio album, four soundtrack albums, 19 singles (including two as a featured artist), 10 promotional singles and 23 music videos.
+American singer and actress Sofia Carson has released one studio album, four soundtrack albums, 19 singles (including three as a featured artist), 10 promotional singles and 23 music videos.

 Carson first gained recognition for her music after lending her vocals to the soundtracks for the Descendants franchise, most notably on "Rotten to the Core" and "Chillin' Like a Villain" for which she also released solo versions for.
 The former song reached number 38 on the Billboard Hot 100.
 The soundtrack album for the first film in the series debuted at number-one on the US Billboard 200.

 Carson's debut single, "Love Is the Name", was released in 2016 and reached number 36 on the US Latin Pop Songs chart.
 She followed this with a string of collaborations including "Different World" with Alan Walker and "Wildside" with Sabrina Carpenter.
-Her eponymous debut album followed in 2022 which featured various singles including "Fools Gold" which reached number 34 on the US Pop Songs chart.
+Her eponymous debut album followed in 2022 which featured various singles including "Fool's Gold" which reached number 34 on the US Pop Songs chart.
 That same year, Carson found success with the soundtrack to her film Purple Hearts (2022) which spawned the single "Come Back Home".